jdtonkin/tonkinlab/content/open/index.md

 **Start date:** Mid 2020, but this is flexible.

-**Contact:** To apply email a cover letter that addresses your research interests and experience, curriculum vitae, and contact information for three references as a single pdf file to: \\
+**Contact:** To apply email a cover letter that addresses your research interests and experience, curriculum vitae, and contact information for three references as a single pdf file to:
-Dr. Jonathan Tonkin \\
+Dr. Jonathan Tonkin
-School of Biological Sciences \\
+School of Biological Sciences
-University of Canterbury \\
+University of Canterbury
-\href{mailto:jonathan.tonkin@canterbury.ac.nz}{jonathan.tonkin@canterbury.ac.nz}
+jonathan.tonkin@canterbury.ac.nz

 The deadline for applications is 20 March 2020.